Kristianmartinw/grandcypher-crew/README.md

     * On the parties page, a user can view all full parties that every user has created and rate the ones they found the most useful.
 * Characters
     * On the characters page, a user can view all the characters currently supported by the app.
+    * User can now search for a specific character by typing in their name in the search box.
+    * User can now filter between characters by element.
+    * Clicking on a character now pops open a full image of the character.
 * Profile
     * A user can create a party, change its name, as well as delete one.
     * A user can add a character to a party, change the character, or remove it.